 In 1990 there were three primary schools in North Melbourne, but now there’s only one.
 The surviving school, in Errol Street, is experiencing a massive surge in enrolments, thanks to the resumption of population growth fuelled by a development boom.

-Today, North Melbourne Primary has over 750 students, and is forecast to reach 2,166 in 2031.
+Today, North Melbourne Primary has nearly 850 students, and is forecast to reach 2,166 in 2031.
 Corridors have been turned into makeshift classrooms and children are forced to sit on the floor.
 And while relocatable buildings have been installed, this is a band aid solution to a systemic problem.
 It’s also a solution that consumes the playgrounds so desperately needed by growing bodies.

-So what happened to the other primary schools?
-The buildings are still standing, but they’re no longer child-friendly.
+So, what happened to the other primary schools?
+The buildings are still standing, but they’re no longer child friendly.
 West Melbourne Primary was acquired by the Salvation Army and became its Flagstaff Crisis Accommodation centre.
-And the Boundary Road School is now DTS Food Assurance, although visitors may be confused by the retention of the “North Melbourne Primary School 2566” signage.
+And the Boundary Road School is now an industrial site, although visitors may be confused by the retention of the “North Melbourne Primary School 2566” signage.